Father’s Day in Niagara Falls

 If he’s a golfer you’re in luck.
 Niagara Falls and the Niagara Region has over 25 superb golf courses, and many of them award winning.
 Several are offering Father’s Day specials.
 Why not offer to be his caddy for the day?

 The Niagara River is an acclaimed fishing spot.
 As you travel the upper Niagara Parkway above the falls you’ll spot other fishers trying to catch,” the big one”.
 Make sure you have the appropriate Ontario Fishing license.
 Ontario residents under 18 years of age and seniors over 65 are free.

-You might want to take a hike (good shoes for this steep walk are a must) to the lower Whirlpool Glen just below the popular Niagara Spanish Aero Car.
+You might want to take a hike (good shoes for this steep walk are a must) to the lower Whirlpool Glen just below the popular Niagara Whirlpool Aero Car .
 You’ll have plenty of company.

 Niagara Falls has no shortage of interesting things to see and do.
-A ride aboard a Hornblower Niagara Cruises or a visit to the Journey Behind the Falls attraction where you go below the falls and get wet (You’ll be provided with a raincoat) is always a highlight.
+A ride aboard a Hornblower Niagara Cruises or a visit to the Journey Behind the Falls attraction where you go behind the falls and get wet on the observation decks behind and beside the falls (You’ll be provided with a raincoat).
+This amazing view of the falls is always a highlight.

 Why not step back in time and experience what life was like in early 1800’s.
 In Fort Erie and Niagara on the Lake you’ll find two magnificent restored forts of the War of 1812 and 14.

 A stop at the lovingly restored Laura Secord Homestead in the Village of Queenston keeps you in the historic mood.
 Costumed interpreters bring to life this most famous heroine of the War of 1812.